bpt26/usher_wiki/docs/source/UShER.rst

 .. code-block:: shell-session

-  ./build/usher -t test/global_phylo.nh -v test/global_samples.vcf -o global_assignments.pb -c -d output/
+  usher -t test/global_phylo.nh -v test/global_samples.vcf -o global_assignments.pb -c -d output/

 Note the the above command would condense identical sequences, namely S2, S3 and S4, in the example figure above into a single condensed new node (named something like *node_1_condensed_3_leaves*).
 If you wish to display the collapsed tree without condensing the nodes, also set the `--write-uncondensed-final-tree` or `-u` option, for example, as follows:

 .. code-block:: shell-session

-  ./build/usher -t test/global_phylo.nh -v test/global_samples.vcf -o global_assignments.pb -c -u -d output/
+  usher -t test/global_phylo.nh -v test/global_samples.vcf -o global_assignments.pb -c -u -d output/

 The above commands saves the collapsed but uncondensed tree as `uncondensed-final-tree.nh` in the output directory.